localprojects/Change-By-Us/README.txt

     lighttpd -D -f lighttpd.conf

 You can also look into using the Upstart script found at scripts/upstart/.
-More information on this can be found at [Running as Service in Install Instructions](https://github.com/codeforamerica/cbu/wiki/Installation-Instructions-%28Ubuntu%29).
+More information on this can be found at [Running as Service in Install Instructions](https://github.com/localprojects/Change-By-Us/wiki/Installation-Instructions-%28Ubuntu%29).

 ## How to Contribute ##

 Coming soon...

-## Code ##

-The code can be found on Assembla at: https://www.assembla.com/spaces/lp-changebyus

 ## Documentation ##

-Main documentation can currently be found on Github at: https://github.com/codeforamerica/cbu/wiki/
+Main documentation can currently be found on Github at: https://github.com/localprojects/Change-By-Us/wiki

 Compiled documentation from inline documentation is available in the following locations: